solidjs-community/eslint-plugin-solid/docs/no-react-deps.md

 <!-- AUTO-GENERATED-CONTENT:START (HEADER) -->
 # solid/no-react-deps
-Disallow usage of dependency arrays in createEffect and createMemo.
+Disallow usage of dependency arrays in `createEffect` and `createMemo`.
 This rule is **a warning** by default.

 [View source](../src/rules/no-react-deps.ts) · [View tests](../test/rules/no-react-deps.test.ts)